 Train The Branches Horizontally

 In the spring, train the branches of your apple tree to be more horizontal, rather than vertical.
 Horizontal limbs encourage flowering buds, while vertical limbs favour vegetative growth.
+Prune your apple tree properly in the spring to encourage an open center.
 The following year, you should notice flowering buds on the newly trained horizontal limbs.

 Score The Limbs